throwrocks/android-book-listing-app/README.md

-# android-book-listing-app
+# Android Book Listing

+This project is part of the Udacity Android Basics Nanodegree.
+You can read the project description [here](https://github.com/udacity/Project-Descriptions-for-Review/blob/master/Beginner%20Android/Book_Listing.md).

-I created this app as part of the Udacity Code Reviewer training.
-It has a search box below the action bar.
-When you search, an AsyncTask fires up to call the Google Books Api, gets the JSON response, parses it, and returns the data as an ArrayList of custom Book objects.
-The lists is made with a RecyclerView and is populated with an Adapter.
-Next to the search box is a Spinner that allows you select the max results (10, 20, or 40).
-The Spinner uses a custom Layout that pulls the values from a string-array in the string resources file.
+The app provides a search field to query the Google Books API and display the results in a list.
+The app calls the API, gets the JSON response, parses it, and returns the data as an ArrayList of custom Book objects.
+The list is implemented with a RecyclerView and populated with a RecyclerView.Adapter.
+You can specificy the number of results to retrieve from the API with a spinner next to the searc field.
+The spinner implements a custom layout that pulls the values from a string-array in the strings resources file.

-You can see how it looks below.
+You can see how how the app looks below.

 ![Android Book Listing App uses the Google Books API](http://throw.rocks/android-projects/book-listing/book-listing.png)